 - 1. Faculty members will request that they be considered for promotion and/or tenure during the academic year in which they believe the appropriate education, experience, teaching, scholarship/creative activity, and service standards will be met.
 Those seeking promotion to Professor should be aware of University Procedure 33.99.04.C0.02, Promotion of Tenured and Tenure-Track Faculty Members, which requires unsuccessful applicants for promotion to this rank to wait one year before applying once again (see II.D.8.2). - 2.
-Before the end of the spring semester prior to the promotion and tenure review, the Dean shall notify candidates of their status.
-The Dean will also hold a meeting to review timelines, processes, and portfolio expectations.
-By March 25, the College Dean will notify candidates, department chairs, and Promotion and Tenure Department Committee Chairs status of eligibility for promotion and/or tenure.
-Candidates will submit a letter to the College Dean, by April 5, of their intention to pursue promotion and/or tenure.
-The College Dean must certify that the appropriate education and experience standards have been met and must respond to the faculty member in writing within two weeks.
-Should the Dean fail to certify that appropriate education and experience standards have been met, the faculty member has the right to appeal the case to the Provost/Vice President for Academic Affairs, who shall respond to the faculty member in writing within two weeks.
+By April 2 of the spring semester prior to the promotion and tenure review, the Director shall notify candidates of their status.
+The Director will also hold a meeting to review timelines, processes, and portfolio expectations.
+To be considered for promotion and/or tenure, the candidate must send a letter to Director by May 15 of the academic year in which the faculty member desires consideration.
+The Director must certify that the appropriate education and experience standards have been met and must respond to the faculty member in writing within two weeks.
+Should the Director fail to certify that appropriate education and experience standards have been met, the faculty member has the right to appeal the case to the Provost/Vice President for Academic Affairs, who shall respond to the faculty member in writing within two weeks.
 Inadvertent omissions from eligibility lists may be corrected without appeal.
 Promotion and tenure shall be consistent with provisions for equal employment opportunity.
-Candidates must submit their supplemental files to the Dean's office by September 1.
+Candidates must submit their supplemental files to the Director's office by September 1.
 The appropriate Department Chair shall then be responsible for making these files available to reviewing faculty. - 3.
-Candidates for promotion and/or tenure will organize materials into an evaluative portfolio by the established deadline, as outlined in section 6 of University Procedure
+Candidates for promotion and/or tenure will organize materials into an evaluative portfolio by the established deadline, as outlined in section 6 of University Procedure 12.01.01.C1, Tenure.

-12.01.01.
-C1, Tenure.
 Portfolios must consist of no more than one 4-inch binder or electronic equivalent.
 In assembling their evaluative portfolio, candidates should focus on demonstrating quality.
 It must include, in the following order: